-This statement sets out how, and the extent to which, the Stewardship policy in the Statement of Investment Principles ('SIP') produced by the Trustee, has been followed during the year to 31st December 2022.
-This statement has been produced in accordance with The Pension Protection Fund (Pensionable Service) and Occupational Pension Schemes (Investment and Disclosure) (Amendment and Modification) Regulations 2018 and the guidance published by the Pensions Regulator.
-The Trustee keeps its policies within the SIP under regular review, subject to full review at least triennially and annually for a consistency review.
+This statement sets out how, and the extent to which, the Statement of Investment Principles ("SIP") produced by the Trustees have been followed during the year running from 1 January 2023 to 31 December 2023 (the "Plan Year").
+This statement has been produced in accordance with the Occupational Pension Schemes (Investment and Disclosure) (Amendment and Modification) Regulations 2018, the subsequent amendment in The Occupational Pension Schemes (Investment and Disclosure) (Amendment) Regulations 2019 and the statutory guidance on reporting on stewardship in the implementation statement dated June 2022.